tinac22-design/tina.cheng/Portfolio /software-sample-2.md

 # Mobile Device Integration Tutorial

-This writing sample was developed while working directly with the software, using input from the developer to produce a tutorial on integrating a mobile device.
+I produced a tutorial on mobile device integration through direct use of the software and collaboration with the developer.

 ## Set Up Mobile Devices